Table of Contents

 Assembling the drafting table will be easier if you and the person helping you are familiar with the dimensions of the table you just bought.
 Read through the manual thoroughly and take note of the lengths, widths, and heights.

-Measure the large parts and compare it to the measurements given by the manual.
+Measure the large parts and compare them to the measurements given by the manual.
 This will help you double-check for defective pieces.

 An important step you need to take when you are checking the drafting table dimensions that fit your specific needs is determining the largest paper size that you will use.
 The table and the paper can be the same size but having a table that is at least one size larger is highly recommended.